Parent page: Altium 365

 You can access your AltiumLive profile from the AltiumLive account menu.

-- From your Profile page, click on the Workspace Name entry for the specific Workspace you wish to access.
+- From your Profile page, select the Workspaces page and then click on the Workspace Name entry for the specific Workspace you wish to access.
 You will be presented with the Altium 365 Platform Interface, with the chosen Workspace loaded.

 Example access of the Altium 365 Platform Interface, of which the chosen Workspace is a part, indirectly from your AltiumLive Profile page.